matthewleechen/matthewleechen/README.md

 - **Expeditions, Attitudes, and the Scientific Frontier**

-- **The Spread of the Indonesian Independence Movement, c.1890-1949**
+- **Trade, Language, and the Indonesian Independence Movement, c.1890-1949**

 - **The Dutch Revolt, Chartered Companies, and Trade Persistence, 1566-1795**